TomRob08/C2-Coding-Minds/Homework/Homework-5.md

 - Methods:
   - quote(): a virtual method that outputs a quote from the TV show to the console.

-Define three classes that inherit from a show: The Office, Friends, and Stranger Things.
+Define three classes that inherit from a show: The Office, Avatar The Last Airbender, and Stranger Things.
 Each class should override the quote() method to output a different quote from the show:

 - The Office: outputs "Identity theft is not a joke, Jim!"
 - Avatar The Last Airbender: outputs "Sometimes life is like this dark tunnel.
 You can't always see the light at the end of the tunnel, but if you just keep moving... you will come to a better place."